Thunderjet 500 and Compatible Pancake Motor ArmaturesEdit

 - Copper, Green or Red Wire with Gray Tips

 If you take extra care when hand-picking one of these, it usually pays off later on the track.
-When picking one for fray-style racing, try keep pole-to-pole ohm tolerances to +/- .1 and use matched magnets for best performance.
+When picking one for Fray-style racing, try keep pole-to-pole ohm tolerances to +/- .1 and use matched magnets for best performance.

 - OHM Range: 5.0 - 8.0

-- Green Wire with Gray Tips
+- Red Wire with Gray Tips (Photo inaccurate)

 At first glance these arms seem to have the characteristics of potential, but for some reason fall short.
-We've never taken the time to pull one apart, but it can only be due the wire thickness, amount of winds or combination of both.
+We've never taken the time to pull one apart, but it can only be due the wire thickness, amount of winds, or combination of both.

 They seem to run hot and don't respond as readily to stronger magnets.
 Easily confused with higher resistance early T-jet Arms due to the color combination.